jcbwlkr/learning-api/README.md

 * Response Body: The updated article like `{"id": 1, "user": "JANE", "body": "Howdy"}`
-* Response Status: `200 OK` on success, `403 Bad Request` if id is not an integer or if the provided JSON is invalid.
+* Response Status: `200 OK` on success, `403 Bad Request` if id is not an integer or if the provided JSON is invalid, `404 Not Found` if the article does not already not exist.

 ## DELETE /articles/:id
 Delete an article.
 Replace `:id` with the id of the article you want to delete.